jessy-bgl/swealy/README.md

 ## Installation

-The production scripts are available in production/ direction.
+The production scripts are available in [production](https://github.com/jessy-bgl/swealy/tree/main/production).

 The easiest way to install the app (including the web server, the database and a reverse-proxy) is to use the docker-compose.stable.yml file.